clarklindev/microservices-stephengrider-with-node-and-react/README.md

 #### ts-node-dev

 - builds on top of ts-node and introduces features such as fast re-compilation (incremental compilation - meaning it only recompiles the files that have changed) and hot-reloading.
-- using npx: `npx tsc --init` -> creates typescript config
+- using npx: `npx tsc --init` -> creates typescript config (without needing global typescript)
 - NOTE: a global install of typescript is required to run tsc from the terminal -> `tsc --init` -> creates typescript config

 #### running the app